Helpful Ways You Can Overcome Fear of Public Speaking

 4. Use Visual Aids

 Visual aids can also help you stay focused on your presentation and reduce time memorizing your material.
 If you're anxious about public speaking, having slides or props to refer to can help you stay on track and reduce your stress level.
-These tools can also keep your audience engaged and focused on your message.

 5. Seek Support